 Handler walked out to the logo when the USC band started their pre-game ritual.
 What he did will be remembered for years to come, and because of that has instantly become a UCLA football legend.

-In the recruiting process, UCLA stood out to me as opposed to other schools I had visited because it was the complete package in regards to the perfect combination of top notch academics, great coaching staff with tons of NFL experience, great facilities and a second to none location being in Los Angeles.
-UCLA is a nationally recognized school and is the most applied to school in the country so when I received the call from Coach Mora (our head coach) I had no hesitation in committing.
+In the recruiting process, UCLA stood out to me as opposed to other schools I had visited because it was the complete package in regards to the perfect combination of top-notch academics, excellent coaching staff with tons of NFL experience, great facilities and a second to none location being in Los Angeles.
+UCLA is a nationally recognized school and is the most applied to school in the country, so when I received the call from Coach Mora (our head coach), I had no hesitation in committing.
 I was a part of Coach Mora’s first recruiting class when he took the head coaching job in 2012 and viewed the program as a whole as a stock on the rise.
 Most importantly, my parents told me when picking my school to chose a school if football were to be taken away from you that you would still enjoy being a regular student at and UCLA fit that criteria to an extreme as Los Angeles has so much to offer.

 When did you know you wanted to play football for UCLA?

-I first knew I wanted to play football at UCLA when I came to their 1 day camp for high school football players in 2010.
+I first knew I wanted to play football at UCLA when I came to their one day camp for high school football players in 2010.
 I was blown away by the campus, facilities, and overall city of Los Angeles.
-I was born and raised in Illinois, so coming to Los Angeles for that camp was such a culture shock and I knew from that moment on that UCLA was where I wanted to go.
+I was born and raised in Illinois, so coming to Los Angeles for that camp was such a culture shock, and I knew from that moment on that UCLA was where I wanted to go.

 What was your recruiting experience like?

 My recruiting process was a roller coaster of emotions.
-Certain things went the way I planned, while others didn’t but in the end it all worked out for the best.
-It was frustrating and confusing at times but it is a very educational experience in that you learn a lot about yourself and how college football is a business.
+Certain things went the way I planned, while others didn’t, but in the end, it all worked out for the best.
+It was frustrating and confusing at times, but it is a very educational experience in that you learn a lot about yourself and how college football is a business.